How does badminton scoring work?

 • Who's serving

 Match duration and service judge indicators are optional extras you'll see at official events.
+For a club match, the four above are all you need.

 Using scoreboard software